MichaelCade/90DaysOfDevOps/Days/day34.md

 ### Azure Storage
 Following [Module 07](https://microsoftlearning.github.io/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.html):

-For this lab I have also created a PowerShell script and some references from the module to use to build out some of the tasks below.
+For this lab, I have also created a PowerShell script and some references from the module to use to build out some of the tasks below.
 You can find the associated files in this folder.
  (Cloud\03Storage)

-- Task 1: Provision the lab environment
+- Task 1: Provision of the lab environment

 I first of all run my [PowerShell script](Cloud/03Storage/Mod07_90DaysOfDeveOps.ps1)